-As we mentioned earlier on the year, Google algorithms experienced a change in April which vastly affected websites that did not have a mobile responsive design.
-As always, such changes are made in order to create a more user friendly experience for all of those who frequent Google in order to search for their enquiries.
+As we mentioned earlier in the year, Google algorithms experienced a change in April, which vastly affected websites that did not have a mobile responsive design.
+As always, such changes are made to create a more user-friendly experience for all of those who frequent Google to search for their inquiries.

 In addition to affecting mobile responsive websites, there were other changes made by Google which had a significant impact on rankings this year, making it essential for the creators of content to be as original and resourceful as possible.
-Although these changes did not take place at the same time, they gradually came into play and took many SEO strategies by surprise.
+Although these changes did not co-occur, they gradually came into play and took many SEO strategies by surprise.

-Although for a period of time there was no exact word from Google on how this update was selecting its ranking method, SEO experts were able to deduct that the changes were targeted with an emphasized aim at quality of content.
+Although, for a while, there was no exact word from Google on how this update was selecting its ranking method, SEO agency Perth experts were able to deduct that the changes were targeted with an emphasized aim at the quality of content.

 Who Does “Phantom” Affect?

-Among the mostly affected sites are “how to’s” and websites that acquire much of their content from other websites (typically through user generated content).
+Among the most affected sites are “how-to’s” and websites that acquire much of their content from other websites (typically through user-generated content).

-Websites that have too many advertisements, specially pop-ups (distracting users)
+Websites that have too many advertisements, especially pop-ups (distracting users)

 Poorly maintained websites that bring about errors or malfunctions